 Apply the electrode sheet to the skin for a few minutes, and the instrument will use a curve to depict the cardiac electrical activity of the examinee.

 Electrocardiogram can help diagnose arrhythmia, myocardial ischemia and myocardial infarction, and judge the location of myocardial infarction.
 To help judge the effects of drugs on the heart and monitor the pacing status of artificial heart.

 Doctors can also compare these records later to track changes in the heart.

-This portable device can be used to record the rhythm of the heart and is clinically called Holter.
+This portable device can be used to record the rhythm of the heart.

-If the doctor thinks it is necessary, the patient will be required to wear this instrument for 1-2 days.
-Unlike electrocardiogram, which only records the ECG activity at that time, ambulatory electrocardiogram continuously records the heart activity within 24 hours.
+If the doctor thinks you need it, he may ask you to wear this instrument for 1-2 days.
+Unlike electrocardiogram, which only records immediate ECG activity, ambulatory electrocardiogram continuously records heart activity for 24 hours.

 Holter electrocardiogram can detect hidden arrhythmia, observe bradycardia, or capture occasional abnormal cardiac activity.

 This examination uses ultrasound to dynamically display the blood flow of the heart in real time.
 From echocardiography, doctors will find problems in various chambers, valves or blood flow to help diagnose diseases and evaluate therapeutic effects.

 Cardiac CT uses radiation to examine the heart and blood vessels.
 It can also use computers to reconstruct three-dimensional images.
 Doctors can find plaques or calcifications in coronary arteries, as well as valve diseases and other types of heart diseases.

 The doctor sends a catheter along the blood vessel in the arm or thigh to the heart.
 Then, the developer is injected into the coronary artery to show the blockage condition and severity of the blockage more clearly in the X-ray.
 The stent can also be directly placed in the blood vessel through the catheter to solve the problem of blood vessel stenosis.